jayoung/pamlWrapper/README.md

 add more test genes: PARPs?
 IFITs?

+add to the paml learning notes that newer PAML versions require a first line in the tree file (  numSeqs numTrees)

 ## another paml version issue?

 different results sometimes for same PAML version inside and outside singularity container.
 See testPAMLversions_new2023feb9 and docs/compare_PAML_versions_v2.md